-Being a celebrity comes with its obvious perks of receiving the unconditional attention and love from eager fans who have fallen in love with their public image, but in an age where public media has blown the celebrity market to incredible heights, crazed, obsessed, and not so shockingly, mentally unstable people have taken their pursuit and affection for their favorite stars and starlets to threatening boundaries.
+Being a celebrity comes with its obvious perks of receiving unconditional attention and love from eager fans who have fallen in love with their public image.
+But in an age in which the media has blown the celebrity market to incredible heights, crazed, obsessed, and even mentally unstable people have taken their affection for their favorite stars and starlets to threatening boundaries.

 "I love you so much Lana I can't wait to be back in your arms in a few days baby," he wrote on his Facebook page.
 "It's probably my last day on Facebook.
 I hope to see y'all on the walk about in your life be good and I'll see you on the other side everybody."

 In 2000, Dante Soiu, a 49-year-old pizza deliveryman from Ohio, was sentenced to a mental facility for sending Gwyneth Paltrow hundreds of letters, pizza, and explicit material, for showing up at her parents’ home, and for lurking around her own residence at the time.
 Paltrow testified to feeling terrorized with nightmares and that she had the inclination to believe that Soiu would eventually physically harm her, which sent him to detainment in a mental hospital.

 Upon conviction, Soiu shouted, "If a man gives a woman unconditional love, she is blessed."